 - Prohibited uses are those activities that the Assembly has found to be incompatible with the zoning district.

-If you have any questions about whether a particular use is permitted in a district, you can look it up in the zoning district regulations.
+If you have any questions about whether a particular use is permitted in a district, you can look it up in the Use regulations found in Chapter 5 of Title 21.
 If you are still unsure, you can call Land Use Enforcement for an informal, verbal code interpretation.
 There is also a formal process called a use determination.